dhruvsharma-peak/dhruvsharma-peak/README.md

 - 👋 Hi, I’m @dhruvsharma-peak
-- 👀 I’m interested in ...
+- 👀 I’m interested in pyhton
 - 🌱 I’m currently learning sharda university
 - 💞️ I’m looking to collaborate on data analyst
 - 📫 How to reach me through mail